ionrock/ionblog/pages/resume.rst

    proved to be a best practice and was implemented by many other teams within Rackspace.
-This included the use of Withenv for managing environment data and driving operations, the use of Makefiles for a standard entrypoint into projects, a documentation best practice to provide for pull-request based communication within a team and utilizing docker for consistent builds within development and continuous integration.
+This included the use of Withenv for managing environment data and driving operations, the use of Makefiles for a standard entry point into projects, a documentation best practice to provide for pull-request based communication within a team and utilizing docker for consistent builds within development and continuous integration.